-In modern western society free mixing, is regarded natural; men women sitting together, dinning together, working together and studying together.
+In modern western society free mixing, is regarded natural; men and women sitting together, dinning together, working together and studying together.
 However, this was not the case in the past, before the Second World War schools, colleges and most universities were single sex.
 Old school buildings still have entrances with engravings, ‘Boys Entrance’ or ‘Girls Entrance’.
 However, with rapid secularisation and disregard for traditional moral values after the Second World War free mixing has become the norm.
-In 2006 the last women’s only college in Oxford University opened its doors to men.
+In 2006, the last women’s only college in Oxford University opened its doors to men.

 The Western liberal and promiscuous society with its laxed views on decency and modesty poses a real challenge to people of faith and particularly to practising Muslims.
 In this article I shall examine Islamic principles concerning free mixing and the biological and social costs of free mixing.